Sensitivity of Weak Lensing Surveys to Gravitational Waves from Inspiraling Supermassive Black Hole Binaries: Methodology

 A GW induces the deflection of a photon trajectory through the metric perturbation $h_{ij}$.
 For a wave propagating along the unit direction $\hat{q}\left(\theta,\phi\right)$, the astrometric deflection of a line of sight $\hat{n}\left(\theta_s,\phi_s\right)$ is given by~\cite{Book:2010pf,Mihaylov:2018uqm}

 This expression corresponds to the ``Earth term'' of the deflection, valid in the limit where the source distance greatly exceeds the GW wavelength\footnote{``Star term" is suppressed by a factor of $1/d$, where $d$ is the distance to the light source, making it irrelevant~\cite{Book:2010pf,Madison:2020xhh}}.
+Since the vectors $\hat q$ and $\hat n$ are unit vectors, the angular deflection induced by the gravitational wave is of order the strain amplitude $h$, and is independent of the distance to the source~\cite{Book:2010pf}.
 Differentiating Eq.~\eqref{eq:deflection} with respect to $\hat n$ yields the three-dimensional distortion tensor $\tilde{\psi}_{ij} = \partial(\delta\hat n_i)/\partial\hat n_j$.
 Projecting this tensor onto the local tangential basis $\{ \hat e_\theta, \hat e_\phi \}$ produces the observable two-dimensional distortion matrix,

 whose components correspond to the quantities $(\kappa,\omega,{}_{\pm2}\gamma)$ defined above.